-- Looking at the individual needs of each child and identifying their barriers to learning - Ensuring additional support staff and class teachers communicate regularly - Using staff within the team to provide high quality interventions across their phases - Matching the skills of the support staff to the interventions they provide - Working with other agencies to bring in additional expertise - Providing support for parents
+- Looking at the individual needs of each child and identifying their barriers to learning - Ensuring additional support staff and class teachers communicate regularly.

-- to develop their own skills - > to support their children's learning within the curriculum - to manage in times of crisis - > Share curriculum information on the website - Tailoring interventions to the needs of the child - Recognising and building on children's strengths to further boost confidence
+- Using staff within the team to provide high quality interventions across their phases. - Matching the skills of the support staff to the interventions they provide - Working with other agencies to bring in additional expertise. - Providing support for parents - Support their children's learning within the curriculum. - Follow Individual Education Plans - Share curriculum information on the website. - Tailoring interventions to the needs of the child - Recognising and building on children's strengths to further boost confidence